 Publishing is a great major for someone who is creative and a multi-tasker.
 Publishers will do much of their work on computers making this a good job for those who understand and enjoy working with different types of software.
 Those who are successful in publishing pay close attention to detail and have excellent time management skills to ensure deadlines are kept and met.
 Meeting those deadlines takes a lot of hard work and can mean working overtime.
 Current publishers note that publishing can be hectic and, at times, can take up most of your free time.

 It is recommended that those who are interested in publishing gain experience at a magazine, newspaper, website, or other publishing firm.
 This will teach you the basic tasks and prepare you for a career in publishing.
 Other opportunities to gain experience in publishing are by working with your campus' newspaper, magazine, or journal.

 A high school diploma or equivalent is typically required for most publishing degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-In addition to these basic publishing program qualifications, to serve in some publishing careers, special certification may be required outside of your degree.
+Once you obtain your degree, additional publishing certifications required to pursue a career in this field.

 |Degree||Credit Requirements||Typical Program Length|

 |Associate Degree||60-70 credits||2 years|

 |Bachelor’s Degree||120 credits||4 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to publishing, with approximately 80.4% of workers getting one.
 See the the most common levels of education for publishing workers below.